MicrosoftDocs/SupportArticles-docs/Microsoft365/enterprise/administration/assistant-office-uninstall.md

 ---
 # Scenario: Office Uninstall

 The Office Uninstall scenario removes any version of Office from a device.
-This scenario automates all of the steps that are described and provided in [Uninstall Office from a PC](https://support.microsoft.com/office/9dd49b83-264a-477a-8fcc-2fdf5dbf61d8).
+This scenario automates all the steps that are described and provided in [Uninstall Office from a PC](https://support.microsoft.com/office/9dd49b83-264a-477a-8fcc-2fdf5dbf61d8).

-In the full version of the Assistant, the equivalent entry point for this scenario is *Office & Office Apps \ I have Office installed, but I'm having trouble uninstalling it*.
+In the full version of the Microsoft Support and Recovery Assistant, the equivalent entry point for this scenario is *Office & Office Apps \ I have Office installed, but I'm having trouble uninstalling it*.

-**Note:** This scenario requires an elevated command prompt.
-To open an elevated Command Prompt window, select **Start**, enter *cmd*, right-click **Command Prompt** in the results, and then select **Run as administrator**.
+**Note:** This scenario requires that you use an elevated Command Prompt window.
+To do this, select **Start**, enter *cmd*, right-click **Command Prompt** in the results, and then select **Run as administrator**.

 ## Download the Enterprise version of the Assistant